mjl-/mox/README.md

 But perhaps in the future...

-- Sieve for filtering (for now see Rulesets in the account config)
 - HTTP-based API for sending messages and receiving delivery feedback
 - Functioning as SMTP relay
 - Forwarding (to an external address)